Just-Some-Bots/MusicBot/README.md

 ### How do I set it up?

-- You can find the tutorial on how to install it on Windows [here](https://github.com/SexualRhinoceros/MusicBot/wiki/Installation-guide-for-Windows-7-and-up "Windows instructions").
+- You can find a tutorial on how to install it on Windows [here](https://github.com/SexualRhinoceros/MusicBot/wiki/Installation-guide-for-Windows-7-and-up "Windows instructions").
-- You can find the tutorial on how to install it on Linux [here](https://github.com/SexualRhinoceros/MusicBot/wiki/Installation-guide-for-Ubuntu-14.04-and-other-versions "Linux instructions").
+- You can find a tutorial on how to install it on Linux [here](https://github.com/SexualRhinoceros/MusicBot/wiki/Installation-guide-for-Ubuntu-14.04-and-other-versions "Linux instructions").

 ### Configuration options